 See the butterscotch tones in this stone fireplace above?
 You can see that the colour of the walls here relate to it.

 And in the outdoor dining pavilion they chose caramel leather for the dining chairs because they relate beautifully to the stone.

 I would not recommend the above stone unless you love caramel.
 Because this space will always be dictated by that colour.
 I just wanted to show you how it looks when you are not ignoring the colours in the decor.

 Most people have switched their preferences from these earthy tones to fresher, cooler colours anyway.

 2. Neutral Stone with cooler white, cream, green, grey, and blue undertones

 See this neutral white/cream/green/grey and blue stone?
 It would be my first choice because I think it’s the most neutral.
+It also looks so much more classic than ledge stone.
 The overall read is kind of two-tone, which means you could paint the walls a fresh colour and it would not appear as if you were ignoring the fireplace.